ZigLicis/drift-aware-ml-platform/README.md

 4. **Tracks experiments** and manages model versions through MLflow
 5. **Detects domain shift** and triggers automated retraining (planned)

-The project demonstrates production ML engineering practices: containerized infrastructure, reproducible experiments, proper train/test methodology, and systematic feature engineering.

 ### Why This Exists

-During development, we observed that a model trained on 6 months of summer/fall data achieved 0.95 R² on training data but **-62 R²** on winter test data—a catastrophic failure caused by seasonal domain shift.
-This project exists to detect and respond to such distribution changes automatically.
+During development, I observed that a model trained on 6 months of summer/fall data achieved 0.95 R² on training data but **-62 R²** on winter test data, a failure caused by a seasonal domain shift.
+This project exists to detect and respond to such distribution drifts automatically.

 ---